Publish Novellas 12 May 2021

 On the way to Aahna, Jayson begins blurting out more questions.
 “Why do they need our blood?
 Who are the VIP guests?”

-“Aahna won’t take all your blood, just enough to test for compatibility,” says Brian.
+“Aahna won’t take all your blood, just enough to test for compatibility,” Brian assures.

 “Compatibility with what?” asks Jayson.